NirKarl/Creo-Settings-Installer---exe/README.md

 >[!CAUTION]
 > The chosen directory should not include Hebrew letters!

 Finally, after the installation has finished, you will have a new Creo shortcut on your desktop called "Technion Creo".
-To launch Creo with the new settings simply lunch it using this shortcut.
+To launch Creo with the new settings simply run it using this shortcut.

 ![New Creo Icon](https://github.com/user-attachments/assets/9fed5091-effe-4069-aa2b-a0162d703a87)